 Warm, homemade banana nut muffins are always in season!
-This easy banana nut muffin recipe is ready in 30 minutes and makes 12 muffins.
+This easy recipe is ready in 30 minutes and makes 12 muffins.
 These muffins make a delicious breakfast or a tasty snack.
 Bananas and brown sugar add cozy sweetness.
+Walnuts add a delightful crunch.
 Bananas, eggs, and butter ensure a moist muffin.

 Quick Note: This post contains affiliate links to my personal favorite items.
 If you make a purchase, I’ll receive a small commission, which helps me keep this blog up and running, at no extra cost to you.
 Please read my disclosure statement for details.
 Thank you.